theboywhoboasted/whurdle/README.md

 # Acknowledgements

-Sincere Thanks to Gary and Charu for introducing me to the game and helping me work through the various iterations of the algorithm.
+Sincere thanks to Gary and Charu for introducing me to the game and helping me work through the various iterations of the algorithm.
 You are both awesome!

-# Footnotes and Edits
+# Footnotes and Postscripts

 [^1]: I define adjacent words as words that can be formed by replacing one or two letters in a given word.
 For instance, the 1-adjacent words for 'eater' would be 'hater', 'water' and 'cater' sine they are different from 'eater at only the first letter.
 The list of 2-adjacent words would include 'paper', 'baler', 'payer', 'gazer', 'racer', 'maker', 'parer' and 'rarer'.